 Riots Games’ Valorant is one of the best and the biggest FPS tactical shooter games right now.
-This CS:GO and Overwatch cross is a free-to-play game and is also a big esports title.
+This CS:GO, and Overwatch cross is a free-to-play game and is also a big esports title.
 And like CS:GO, it is necessary to have a better FPS in Valorant.
 On that topic, this guide will help you boost FPS in Valorant, even on a low-end PC.

 What is the optimal FPS?

 The minimum amount of FPS recommended for playing Valorant is 60.
 However, if you’re keen on playing Valorant competitively, you should be targeting an FPS of 120 and over.
 To get that 120+ FPS, we recommend that you upgrade your PC’s hardware plus take the solutions mentioned in this article to get the best out of the hardware you’ve got while boosting FPS in Valorant significantly.

 Settings to run Valorant smoothly